Write an opinion piece and submit it to your local newspaper

 How do I do this?

 Look at the editorial or opinion page in your local paper or online.
 There you’ll find submission guidelines for the page.
-There will likely to be a word count for both LTEs and editorials.
+There will likely to be a word count for both letters to the editor (LTEs) and editorials.
 Scan the current articles, too, to see what has been successfully published.
 Pay close attention to deadlines.
 Submitting a letter just before a deadline will lessen the chances of it making it in.
 Don’t know the deadline?
 Just give them a call or send an email to ask.

 Once you’ve written your letter it’s best to email it directly to the editor or the editor of the opinion section.
 Just cut and paste the letter right into the body of the email.
 No need to send a document attachment.
 The less clicks it takes for the editor, the better.